TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Methodology

-\textbf{Tensor Fusion and Decomposition.} Given the three unimodal latent representations from the GNNs ($Z_1 \in \mathbb{R}^{n \times p_1^*}$, $Z_2 \in \mathbb{R}^{n \times p_2^*}$, and $Z_3 \in \mathbb{R}^{n \times p_3^*}$) for $n$ samples, we apply a \textbf{Tensor Fusion Network} (TFN) \cite{zadeh2017tensor} to model both intra- and inter-modal interactions across the omics modalities.
-To capture interaction types, including unimodal, bimodal, and trimodal, we augment each representation with a constant-valued feature:
+for $n$ samples, we employ a \textbf{Tensor Fusion Network (TFN)} \cite{zadeh2017tensor} to model both intra- and inter-modal interactions across the three omics modalities.
+To enable the unimodal, bimodal, and trimodal interaction terms, each latent representation is augmented with a constant feature: